 I’d heard time and time again that it’s more expensive to travel in Myanmar than most countries in South East Asia.
-Truth is, it is and it isn’t.
+I was prepared to go way over my Myanmar backpacking budget.
+Truth is, it is and it isn’t more expensive.
 Cities like Bagan, that thrive off of tourism, are expensive.
 My hostel there cost $26.00, almost twice the price of any other hostel I’ve stayed in thus far.
 But things balance out.
 In Yangon, I’d eat a feast for under $2.00.
-In the end, I almost stayed on budget.
+In the end, I almost stuck to my Myanmar backpacking budget.
 I spent an average of $32.36 a day which came in slightly over my $30.00 a day budget.

 6 nights Yangon – My 6 nights in Yangon helped keep my budget on track, but there wasn’t much to see there.
 I always give myself a couple extra days in my first city to adjust and get my bearings before heading out into the unknown.